 Though all cases vary and none is predictive, Joe’s experience includes:

-- Representation of a Fortune 500 corporation that was the target of a highly-publicized FCPA investigation by the Department of Justice and SEC.
+- Representation of a Fortune 500 media corporation that was the target of a highly-publicized FCPA investigation by the Department of Justice and SEC.
 The investigation was closed without settlement, charges, or an enforcement action.

 - Obtaining a complete defense victory for a Big Four accounting firm in a multi-hundred-million-dollar accounting malpractice arbitration.